maxim2266/pump/README.md

     it is programmed to do, and feeds the supplied callback with data items of type `U`.

-The package also provides a basic set of functions for composing pipeline stages and binding stages to generators, as well as a stage that runs its generator in a separate goroutine.
+The package also provides a basic set of functions for composing pipeline stages and binding stages to generators, as well as a stage that runs its generator in a separate goroutine, and parallel execution of stages.

 For more details see [documentation](https://godoc.org/github.com/maxim2266/pump).

 #### Project status
-Tested on Linux Mint versions from 21.x range, requires Go version 1.21 or higher.
+Tested on several Linux Mint versions from 21.x range.
+Requires Go version 1.21 or higher.